unegma/unegma-legal/README.md

 As far as possible, in all jurisdictions, the work we do for you is yours, and regarding this work we waive any future IP rights (grant a perpetual usage license in the UK).
 We do however request permission to add you to our website as a partner, and to use your company logo as part of our promotional material unless otherwise agreed.

-In the case of software, we will sometimes use our own libraries within projects: these contain code which could be used within any other project without exposing any client's unique business logic or data.
+In the case of software, we will usually use third party libraries (as is accepted practice in software development) and sometimes use our own libraries within projects: these contain code which could be used within any other project without exposing any client's unique business logic or data.
+See [our Github](https://github.com/unegma/) for more info.

 ## Advisory and Project Management